LAN Technologies | ETHERNET

 10 Gigabit Ethernet is the recent generation and delivers a data rate of 10 Gbit/s (10,000 Mbit/s).
 It is generally used for backbones in high-end applications requiring high data rates.

 The Aloha protocol was designed as part of a project at the University of Hawaii.
 It provided data transmission between computers on several of the Hawaiian Islands involving packet radio networks.
 Aloha is a multiple access protocol at the data link layer and proposes how multiple terminals access the medium without interference or collision.

 Pure Aloha is an un-slotted, decentralized, and simple to implement the protocol.
 In pure ALOHA, the stations simply transmit frames whenever they want data to send.
 It does not check whether the channel is busy or not before transmitting.
 In case, two or more stations transmit simultaneously, the collision occurs and frames are destroyed.
 Whenever any station transmits a frame, it expects acknowledgement from the receiver.
 If it is not received within a specified time, the station assumes that the frame or acknowledgement has been destroyed.
 Then, the station waits for a random amount of time and sends the frame again.
 This randomness helps in avoiding more collisions.
 This scheme works well in small networks where the load is not much.
 But in largely loaded networks, this scheme fails poorly.
 This led to the development of Slotted Aloha.

 To assure pure aloha: Its throughput and rate of transmission of the frame to be predicted.

 i) All the frames should be the same length.

-ii) Stations can not generate frame while transmitting or trying to transmit frame.
+ii) Stations can not generate frames while transmitting or trying to transmit frames.

 iii)The population of stations attempts to transmit (both new frames and old frames that collided) according to a Poisson distribution.